Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 >["chocolate", "mint", "strawberry"]
 >```

-{% endcapture %}

-{% include tabs.html tableid="script" opt1="Properties" content1=script-prop opt2="Multi-instance" content2=multi opt3="Appearance" content3=script-img opt4="XML" content4=script-xml %}

 ### Service task

-Service tasks are used to include [connectors]({% link process-automation/latest/model/connectors/index.md %}), business rule tasks and script tasks in a process.
+Service tasks are used to include [connectors](../connectors/README.md), business rule tasks and script tasks in a process.

 **Note**: Service tasks do not emit the `TASK_CREATED` and `TASK_COMPLETED` events.
 The `INTEGRATION_REQUESTED` and `INTEGRATION_RESULT_RECEIVED` events should be monitored to report or track service tasks instead.

-{% capture service-prop %}

 #### Basic properties